 If I had to pick highlights from this list, it'd be Sun Ra's Languidity with a nod to Ricci Rucker's samplist's delight Fuga da Voi.
 I think I've listened to more jazz this year than I have since college.
 If I were to explain why, you'd think I'd gone off the deep end.
 But it has to do with light and movement and color and dance.
 The imagery when listening to it.
 Agh.
 I've said to much.
 Jazz doesn't explain.
 It doesn't apologize.

-, American Analog Set
+Know By Heart, American Analog Set

 Ga Ga Ga Ga Ga, Spoon